How to Create a macOS High Sierra Bootable USB

 After the installation is done, it’s time to set up your Mac’s settings such as user accounts, date and time, fonts, lock screen, etc.

+You don't need to be a tech expert to create a macOS High Sierra bootable USB.
 For a more universal guide on installing various versions of macOS from a USB, read our guide on how to make a bootable copy of macOS on a USB drive.

 Use your Mac to the fullest!
 Sign up and get: